The Resolved Elliptic Genus and the D1-D5 CFT: A Schur-Weyl formalism

 which is invariant under $S_2$.
 This is exactly analogous to the construction of the totally antisymmetric wavefunction of the system of two spin-1/2 particles in quantum mechanics that we mentioned before.

 One might wonder about the meaning of the spaces such as $V_{\ydiagram{2}}$ or $V_{\ydiagram{1,1}}$.
-To clarify this, consider the situation where the left-moving part of two strands can be in two distinct states 1 and 2, which can even have different strand lengths, while the right-moving part can be in states $\tilde{1}$ and $\tilde{2}$.
+To clarify this, consider the situation where the left-moving part of two strands are in two distinct states 1 and 2, which can even have different strand lengths, while the right-moving part are in two distinct states $\tilde{1}$ and $\tilde{2}$.
 If we combine the left- and right-moving parts, the possible 2-strand states are

 On the other hand, in the above formulation \eqref{eq:H2}, we consider symmetric and antisymmetric combinations of left and right states separately:

 where ${[I]}$ denotes the strand number.
 If we expand this and combine the left and right parts, we get